What is CAR T-cell Therapy?

 Printer-friendly version

-Certain immune system cells, called T-cells or T-lymphocytes, are normally able to identify abnormal cells, like cancer cells, and destroy them before they multiply and cause disease.
+Certain immune system cells, called T-cells, can normally identify cancer cells and destroy them before they multiply and cause disease.
 Sometimes, however, T-cells have trouble detecting cancer cells.

-As of September, 2023 the FDA has approved the following CAR T-cell therapies for patients who relapsed, or did not respond to treatment, after several rounds of chemotherapy:
+As of November 2024, the U.S. Food and Drug Administration (FDA) has approved the following CAR T-cell therapies for patients who relapsed or did not respond to treatment after several rounds of therapy:

-• patients up to 25 years old) with B-cell acute lymphoblastic leukemia (ALL)
+• children and young adults up to 25 years old with B-cell acute lymphoblastic leukemia

 • mantle cell lymphoma